 6.2 If irregularities in coursework are discovered prior to the candidate signing the declaration of authentication this should be dealt with under the centre's internal procedures and need not be reported to the awarding body.
 The only exception to this is where the awarding body's confidential assessment material has been breached.
-The breach must be reported to the awarding body.
+In such a case the breach must be reported to the awarding body.